 Click the plus sign to open the balance calculation drill-down.

-To see and manage your planned and realized cash flows, let's look at Cash Flows.
+To see and manage your forecast and realized cash flows, let's look at Cash Flows.